-After Tacorico served its last plate of crispy cola-roasted carnitas last spring, Edwards foodies mourned the loss of a neighborhood outlet of affordable upscale cuisine.
+After Tacorico served its last plate of crispy cola-roasted carnitas in the spring of 2017, Edwards foodies mourned the loss of a neighborhood outlet of affordable upscale cuisine.
 Little did they know that this departure would herald the ascendance of Edwards Corner—a stuccoed strip mall at the southeast corner of Highway 6 and Edwards Access Road blessed with an artisanal butcher (Cut!), a wine and cheese charcuterie (Eat + Drink), and a batch-made ice cream parlor (Sundae)—as perhaps the most buzzworthy culinary development in the Vail Valley since Kevin Clair opened Sweet Basil in 1977.

 At the same time that Pollyanna Forster and Chris Irving turned out the lights on Tacorico, Chris Schmidt (a longtime Sweet Basil chef who came to Colorado from Thomas Keller’s Michelin-starred Per Se) despaired of ever finding a home for his first restaurant, a beer-centric artisan sandwich shop backed by Sweet Basil co-founder Matt Morgan.
 After nine months of searching from Vail to Eagle, Schmidt grabbed the keys to Tacorico, which had a following, not to mention, a fully functioning kitchen.

 Almost simultaneously, Gretchen Hovey (a private chef with a produce distribution company) and Molly Harrison (another private chef and former Sweet Basil bread baker married to Sweet Basil’s former dining room manager) signed the lease on a 2,700-square-foot vacant space two doors down (the former home of Sato sushi and Ray’s steak house).
 Bootstrapped with a Kickstarter campaign that exceeded its $25,000 goal in 2.5 days, they dubbed their joint venture, a coffee house/bakery/specialty grocery, Hovey & Harrison.
-Both businesses opened within weeks of each other in July and have been humbled, if not overwhelmed, by the response.
+Both businesses opened within weeks of each other in the summer of 2017 and have since been humbled, if not overwhelmed, by the response.

 “Saying we’ve been busy is an understatement,” says Morgan, whose business card IDs him as “Bus Boy With Keys.”
 “We wanted to be conservative, but we were foolishly low with our business projections.
 We got pretty well run over.
 My wife and I were both in here washing dishes and busing tables.”